Research suggests that there are over 2,200 attacks each day which breaks down to nearly 1 cyberattack every 39 seconds.

 This puts businesses in a vulnerable spot.
 One loose end and things could go south even before you know it.

 When it comes to enterprise search, where the underlying principle is to make more information easily accessible, data security becomes quite the challenge.
-The bigger the index, the more are the chances of sensitive information getting leaked.
+The bigger the index, the more the chances of sensitive information getting leaked.
 Here are 8 things you should consider for your enterprise search security and keeping cyber attackers at bay.

 1. Controlling Access Levels